bocadilloproject/bocadillo/docs/guides/http/error-handling.md

 1. We iterate over the registered exception classes until we find one that the raised exception is a subclass of.
 2. The latest registered error handler for that exception class is then called, and the (perhaps mutated) response is returned.
 If the error handler itself raises an exception, we go back to 1.
 3. If no error handler was found:
    - A special error handler is called to convert the response to an `500 Internal Server Error` response.
-If [debug mode] is active, the response body is an HTML page containing the exception traceback.
-If debug mode is not active, the body is just plain text.
    - The response is sent to the client and the exception is re-raised to allow server-side logging.

-[debug mode]: /guides/app.md#debug-mode

 ## How `HTTPError` is handled